Remember these 13 truths when going through hard times

 Rome wasn’t built overnight, and neither can your life.
 No matter how skilled, knowledgeable or experienced you are, achieving great goals will take its toll.
 Chances are that you’ll need to keep putting your time, effort and resources towards your goal for quite a while before you achieve it.

-But remember – this hasn’t stopped humanity in the past, and it shouldn’t stop you!
+But remember – this hasn’t stopped humanity in the past, and it shouldn’t stop you from positive thinking about achieving your goals!

 5. Everything is transitory